pynklynn/notific8/README.md

 # jquery-notific8

-jQuery notification plug-in inspired by the notifications introduced in Windows 8
+Notific8 is a notification plug-in inspired by the notifications introduced in Windows 8 with some web ready restyling and customizations.
+Notific8 has built in themes and is easy to create new themes for.
+The plug-in was born from a want for a simply designed yet modern and stylish notification system.
+The plug-in is also designed to scale based on the page's font-size setting (it was designed for the default of 100%/16px as the default).

 ## Demo page